 Step 2: Create your CloudBerry account

-- Get started with CloudBerry by going to the CloudBerry website, entering your contact information, and clicking on the orange “Start Testing” button.
+- If you haven't created a CloudBerry account, you can get started with CloudBerry by going to the CloudBerry website, entering your contact information, and clicking on the orange “Start Testing” button.

 - Once you have signed up successfully, you will be directed to the CloudBerry Admin Console and a Windows server build will automatically download to your computer.

 - You can then change the password for your account.

 - To do so, click on Settings, and then click on General.

 - From there, you can click on Change Password and enter a new password for your admin console.
 Note: if you need to login to your CloudBerry admin console, you will find the temporary password in your email.

 You can now add B2 storage as a target for your server backups.

 - To do so, click on Storage, select Storage Accounts, and choose Backblaze B2.